NBISweden/development-guidelines/README.md

 user should pick.
 No changes are made directly on the master branch (but see below).

-Strictly speaking, Git-Flow makes a distinction between a “master” and a “release” branch where the release branch contains the next release-in-making, branched off from the development branch.
+Strictly speaking, Git-Flow makes a distinction between a "master" and a "release" branch where the release branch contains the next release-in-making, branched off from the development branch.
 Bugfixes (only) are made to the release branch which is then reviewed and merged into the master *and* development branches, creating a new release of